Master of Indigenous Studies and Master of Māori Studies

 2025 Tuition fees: $1698.00 (per paper or research project), $3400.00 (Dissertation), $4131.00 (Thesis).
 Note fees are updated annually

-Note: 2025 course offerings will be confirmed soon
+2025 course offerings have been confirmed

 Thesis (120 credits)